 Discovering that “hot property” is often the impetus for real estate investment.
 But always take your time to investigate before diving in.
 Certainly pay attention to local area rents to determine if buying makes more sense than renting.
 If the price-to-rent ratio is considerably favorable, it could be a no-brainer.

 And take special care when investing out of state, and especially out of the country.
 If you plan on buying an investment property in Mexico or Spain, do your research and make sure you’ve got a good understanding of the laws of the land.
 Ensure you’re working with a reputable broker or builder.
 Ask for references!

 Obtaining Mortgage Financing on an Investment Property

 The next hurdle is obtaining financing on an investment property.
 Even if you’re familiar with how mortgage works, it’s important to understand the restrictions tied to investment properties as they often differ from primary residences and second homes.

 If you plan on buying an investment property, be prepared to put some money down, usually 20% or more.
 The days of 100% financing on investment properties is a thing of the past because banks and lenders incurred heavy losses from massive defaults and mortgage fraud.

 All that speculation during the previous boom led to widespread strategic default, with investors cutting their losses on properties they had very little if anything invested in.

-Today, you may even need to put 30% or more down on an investment property depending on your credit profile, documentation type, number of units, and the value of the property.
+Today, you may need to put 30% or more down on an investment property depending on your credit profile, documentation type, the number of units, and the value of the property.